 less specific information.

-Staff should also provide you with a full orientation on your new aids, showing
+Staff should also provide a full orientation to your new aids, showing

 you how to insert them, work controls, maintain and care for them, store

-them, and replace batteries, and should give you strategies to help
+them, and replace batteries, and they should suggest strategies to help

 you get used to hearing with them.